jreisinger/docs/notes/sec/anomaly.md

 Why are computer systems so insecure?

 The reason is that they have so many complex layers.
-Why there are so many layers, and why those layers are so complex-even for what should be a simple thing like counting up votes?
+Why there are so many layers?
+And why those layers are so complex (even for what should be a simple thing like counting up votes)?

 It's because complexity is cheap.
 For most of human history, a more complex device was more expensive to build than a simpler device.
 This is not the case in modern computing.
-It is often more cost-effective to take a very complicated device or software, and make it simulate simplicity, than to make a simpler one.
+It is often more cost-effective to take a very complicated device, and make it simulate simplicity, than to make a simpler one.
+The same is true of sofware.

 Suppose you need a machine that does something.
 Complex general-purpose CPUs are cheap because of economies of scale and Moore's law (ARM Cortex-M0 CPUs cost pennies).
 Software specializes a CPU that could do anything (universal computation) to become a device that does something.